newfies-dialer/newfies-dialer/docs/source/contributing.rst

 Be respectful.
 --------------

-The Newfies community and its members treat one another with respect.
-Everyone can make a valuable contribution to Newfies.
-We may not always agree, but disagreement is no excuse for poor behavior and poor manners.
+The Newfies-Dialer community and its members treat one another with respect.
+Everyone can make a valuable contribution to Newfies-Dialer.
+We may not always agree, but disagreement is no excuse for poor behavior and bad manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It's important to remember that a community where people feel uncomfortable or threatened is not a productive one.
-We expect members of the Newfies community to be respectful when dealing with other contributors as well as with people outside the Newfies project and with users of Newfies.
+We expect members of the Newfies-Dialer community to be respectful when dealing with other contributors as well as with people outside the Newfies-Dialer project and with users of Newfies-Dialer.

 Be collaborative.
 -----------------

-Collaboration is central to Newfies and to the larger free software community.
+Collaboration is central to Newfies-Dialer and to the larger free software community.
 We should always be open to collaboration.
-Your work should be done transparently and patches from Newfies should be given back to the community when they are made, not just when the distribution releases.
+Your work should be done transparently and patches from Newfies-Dialer should be given back to the community when they are made, not just when the distribution releases.
 If you wish to work on new code for existing upstream projects, at least keep those projects informed of your ideas and progress.
 It many not be possible to